TikTok’s Parent Company Expected To Lose $6 Billion After App Banned In India

 “While it may be tough for India to enforce the bans, it does appear as though TikTok’s parent company is hunkering down and preparing for the worst.
 After all, that’s a tremendous loss of revenue that the company is expecting to take,” the report noted.

-As TechCrunch reported, the Indian market was especially important for TikTok, making up the biggest market for the app.
+As TechCrunch reported, the Indian audience was especially important for TikTok, making up the biggest market for the app.
 Other apps struck down in the ban also had a major foothold in India, including Club Factory which was the third-largest e-commerce firm in the country and Community and Video Call apps from Xiaomi, which were among the most-used smartphone apps.
-As the report noted, the close to 60 apps targeted in the ban had more than 500 million monthly users in May across India.
+As the report noted, the close to 60 apps targeted in the ban had more than 500 million users across India in the month of May.
 The bans were expected to affect close to one-third of all smartphone users in India as well.

-It was also unclear whether the ban would be permanent or if it could be lifted amid ongoing negotiations between the two countries after the violence at the border.
-TikTok had issued a statement saying that it was responsible with user data.
+It was also unclear whether the ban would be permanent or if it could be lifted amid negotiations between the two countries after the violence at the border.
+TikTok had issued a statement in response to the ban saying that it was responsible with user data.